aml19/STOL_helper/README.md

 # stol-ts README

 This extension has basic grammar for files used in Ground Software for the Galaxy interface.
+Also has some useful features and commands.

 ## Features

 Affected file endings .rec, .page, .proc, .page, .sch
 - includes highlighting for comments, keywords

+Auto complete items:
-Can type 'ccr.' to get entire list of mneumonics.
+    - Can type 'ccr.' to get drop down of the entire list of mneumonics.
 Tlm and Cmd.
-- Didn't use 'ccr_' because that lists mneumonics in the file you're in, which is more likely to be useful
-- You will have to delete the ccr.
+    - Can type 'start ' or 'START ' to get a dropdown list of proc names.
+Triggered on the space ' '.
+    - Can type 'plot ' or 'PLOT ' to get a dropdown list of plot names.
+Triggered on the space ' '.
+    - Can type 'page ' or 'PAGE ' to get a dropdown list of page names.
+Triggered on the space ' '.

+Commands.
+Type "Ctrl + Shift + P" for command pallette.
+    - "Indent"
+        - Prints out the full, correctly indented .proc file in OUTPUT > outChannel.
+    - "CheckVars"
+        - TODO, essentially a syntax checker.

 ## Requirements

+You MUST be in the root ccor*_gsw repo for everything other than the grammar to work.
+File > Open Folder > ccor_ground/ccor2_gsw

+Then either install or reload this extension.
+All the init stuff is done on startup.

 ## Extension Settings

 ## Known Issues

-- Have to delete 'ccr.' after listing mneumonics.
+- Have to re-install or reload extension if you install it not opened on the ground repo

 ## Release Notes